 Shining a light on the British gender pay gap

-The Government has previously published two sets of regulations, the first covering private and third sector employers and the second covering the public sector.
-Employers in the private and voluntary sectors will need to start compiling pay information from April 2017, a year ahead of the information coming into the public eye.
+The Government has published two sets of regulations, the first covering private and third sector employers and the second covering the public sector.
+Employers in the private and voluntary sectors will need to start compiling pay information from April 2017, and will then have a year in which to make their statistics public.

 Office for National Statistics figures, published in October 2016, show that the gender pay gap is currently 9.4% for full-time employees – this rises to 18.1% for all employees because a higher proportion of women work part-time (41% compared with only 12% of men).
 The figures are affected by the proportions of men and women in different roles, and vary across age groups.
 The Government believes the move will encourage pay parity – voluntary schemes attempted in the past have been ineffective.

-- Employers with over 250 employees will have to publish information about pay and bonuses on their websites annually.
-There are specific rules on shares and other long term incentives.
+- Employers with 250 or more employees will have to publish information about pay and bonuses on their websites and a Government website annually.

 - The regulations cover employees ordinarily working in Great Britain, but some people working outside the UK will need to be counted.
 The guidance suggests that those who are entitled to bring an Equality Act claim should be included in the headcount.

-- The term 'employee' will be defined as anyone with a contract personally to do work – not only people with a contract of employment.
+- The term 'employee' is defined as anyone with a contract personally to do work – not only people with a contract of employment.

-- 'Pay' is widely defined but excludes overtime and benefits.
+- 'Pay' is widely defined but excludes overtime pay, expenses and benefits in kind.

-- There is no requirement to break information down by age.
+- There is no requirement to break the information down by age.

 - Some larger organisations may be out of scope if employees are engaged by different entities and no one entity has more than 250 employees.